not-things-modular/not-things-vcv/doc/timeseq/samples/NOTE-SEQ.md

 ## Using Triplets

 When there are multiple looping *lanes* in a *timeline* that are expected to stay in sync, unless the `loop-lock` is activated on the *timeline*, it's important to make sure that all the *lane*s have the same duration.
 This can be demonstrated by making the *segment-block* play half-note triplets instead of eight notes.
-A tripplet *segment* can be written as:
+A triplet *segment* can be written as:

 ```json
 {